 Kidney cancer is among the 10 most common cancers in both men and women.
-While the rate of people being diagnosed with kidney cancer has been slowly increasing since the 1990s, in part due to increased use of medical imaging, the death rate has been slowly declining since the 1990s.
+While the rate of people being diagnosed with kidney cancer has been slowly increasing since the 1990s, in part due to increased use of medical imaging, the death rate has been slowly declining since the middle of that decade.

 - Men are twice as likely to develop kidney cancer as women.

-- Kidney cancer is uncommon in people younger than 45 and occurs most often in people 55 or older.
+- Kidney cancer is uncommon in people younger than 45 and the average age of people when they are diagnosed is 64.

 - The overall five-year survival rate for people with kidney cancer is 75%.

-- Risk factors include smoking, obesity, high blood pressure, family history of kidney cancer, advanced or chronic kidney disease, exposure to radiation therapy or carcinogenic chemicals.
+- Risk factors include smoking, obesity, high blood pressure, family history of kidney cancer, advanced or chronic kidney disease, and exposure to radiation therapy or carcinogenic chemicals.
 African Americans and American Indians/Alaska Natives have slightly higher rates of renal cell carcinoma (most common type of kidney cancer) than do Caucasians.

 Source: American Cancer Society’s Cancer Facts & Figures 2020 and the Society’s website